wilfredmulenga/project-zed/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+##Deployment

 ### `npm build`

 Builds the app for production to the build folder.

+You can use Firebase's hosting to deploy the project.
+Ensure you are logged in with the curren project.
+You can check the list of projects by running, `firebase list`. to deploy first run `firebase init` and follow the steps.
+Next run `firebase deploy`

 ## License